Creating a Good Research Question

 Designing Clinical Research Hulley et al.

 A comprehensive and practical guide to clinical research, including the FINER framework for evaluating research questions.
-Review clinical research guide [PDF]
+Learn more about the book.

 Translational Medicine Library Guide Queens University Library

 An introduction to popular frameworks for research questions, including FINER and PICO.
 Review translational medicine guide.

 Asking a Good T3/T4 Question Niteesh K. Choudhry, MD, PhD

 This video explains the PICO framework in practice as participants in a workshop propose research questions that compare interventions.
 Play Asking a Good T3/T4 Question video